Pumps can last for decades when operated correctly.

 01/24/2018

 Figure 1.
-Generic pump reliability curve (
+Generic pump reliability curve (Images courtesy of the author)

 This chart is a great visual tool from a collective and generic prospective, but it does not differentiate for specifics such as pump size/geometry, shaft defection ratios, net positive suction head (NPSH) margin, specific speed (NS), operating speed, brake horsepower (bhp), operating temperature, fluid properties and suction energy (SE).